How to Make Sand Play Dough

 Method

 Give the mixture a good stir.
-If it feels too dry, add a little more water in small increments until the right consistency is reached.
+If it feels too dry, add a little more water in small increments until you get the right consistency.

 Once the mixture has cooled slightly, take it out of the bowl and give it a really good kneed on the worktop.